 Dutch violinist Emma Rhebergen graduated with her masters’ degree in June 2018 from Maastricht Conservatory, and completed the exam “concertmusicus” with greatest disIncIon at the Royal Conservatory of Brussels, under the guidance of Yuzuko Horigome.
 Following the beginning of her violin studies at the age of five, she ended the School for Young Talent at the Royal Conservatory in The Hague and studied with Koosje van Haeringen.
 She continued her studies in The Hague and obtained her bachelors degree, with special distinction for her “remarkable performance of a Bach sonata”, in the class of Vera Beths.

 Having learned the majority of the solo repertoire for violin, chamber music has always been of special interest to Emma.
-As a result, she has performed in various high profile programs which took place in esteemed halls such as the Concertgebouw Amsterdam (small hall) and Jurriaanse hall in The Doelen.
-In addition, she has also participated in festivals such as the International Chamber Music Festival in Utrecht, Grachtenfestival Amsterdam and the Orlando Festival.
-She is part of the Chekhov piano trio, the Metis String Quartet and she is also part of a dynamic violin-piano duo with pianist Michelle Chow.
+As a result, she has performed in various high profile programs which took place in esteemed halls such as the Concertgebouw Amsterdam, TivoliVredenburg Utrecht and De Doelen, Rotterdam.
+In addition, she has also participated in festivals such as the International Chamber Music Festival in Utrecht, GrachtenfesIval Amsterdam and the Orlando Festival.
+She is part of the Chekhov piano trio, the StringWood Ensemble and she also forms a dynamic violin-piano duo with pianist Michelle Chow.

 © 2019 Emma Rhebergen | webdesign Matthijs van der Moolen | photography Felix Quaedvlieg, Senén Fernández García & Foppe Schut